GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 be used in one or more RDF statements, but has no intrinsic name.
 ```

-By default, Tracker does instead treat blank nodes as an URI generator.
+By default, TinySPARQL does instead treat blank nodes as an URI generator.
 The
 string referencing a blank node (e.g. as returned by cursors) permanently
 identifies that blank node and can be used as an URI reference in
 future queries.